opensearch-project/project-website/_posts/2025-05-15-optimized-inference-processors.md

 Inference processors, such as `text_embedding`, `text_image_embedding`, and `sparse_encoding`, enable the generation of vector embeddings during document ingestion or updates.
 Today, these processors invoke model inference every time a document is ingested or updated, even if the embedding source fields remain unchanged.
 This can lead to unnecessary compute usage and increased costs.

-This blog post introduces a new inference processor optimization that reduces redundant inference calls, reducing costs and improving overall performance.
+This blog post introduces a new inference processor optimization that reduces redundant inference calls, lowering costs and improving overall performance.

 ## How the optimization works